top of page

 Search

-• Writer's pictureDes & Sandie Nichols
+Writer's pictureDes & Sandie Nichols

-FRANK LLOYD WRIGHT'S FALLINGWATER, PENNSYLVANIA
+19. FRANK LLOYD WRIGHT'S FALLINGWATER, MILL RUN, PENNSYLVANIA

 Ironically, you cannot actually see the waterfall from the house at all, but the sound of the rushing water is an omnipresent reminder of its proximity and does provide the most soothing soundtrack, the sort you hear in spas while having a massage.
 In reality, the house is much more of an architectural flight of fancy than a perfect living environment.
 Wright somehow arranged a harmonious wedding between a contemporary, angular bridegroom of complex modernity and a soft country bride born out of Mother Earth.
 His idea was to meld concrete, metal and glass with seasonal foliage and the sounds of falling water.
 The result?
 Possibly the most iconic house on the planet.
 He carefully chose empathetic earth colors.
 Ochre for the concrete and Cherokee red for the steel frames, which blend perfectly with the habitat.
 Its location attracts full light throughout the day as the sun's rays light up the flume and the falls, targeting a spotlight on Wright's masterly work with the elegant cascade spewing out from under the house.
-This is the view (top picture), surely, that Wright wanted you to have of his masterwork.
+This is the view (above, top picture), surely, that Wright wanted you to have of his masterwork.

 But everywhere the strength of nature abounds.
 In front of the fireplace, the rocky outcrop on which the house stands bursts through the floor to remind you of just where you are, even on the darkest night in front of a flickering fire.

 In a stroke of sheer vanity, almost inexplicably, Wright put in a glass hatch in the middle of the lounge, such as you would see on an old schooner deck, opening up a staircase down to a small platform hovering over the fast-flowing water.
-It is said that Mrs Kaufmann liked to swim naked, perish the thought, so perhaps this was place of personal indulgence.
+It is said that Mrs Kaufmann liked to swim naked, perish the thought, so perhaps this was her place of personal indulgence.

 Wright's obsession for detail went right down to the furniture and fittings so his imprint and moniker are everywhere.
 This is what Mr Wright wanted.

 But only the churlish would find fault.
 No, it is not the most 'livable' place to relax in, far away from the poisonous air of industrial Pittsburgh.
 And, yes, even the greatest architect of his time did not reach perfection; his ultimate aesthetic vision certainly did not cater well for the dampness and consequential deterioration.
 The flat roofs demanded costly maintenance (and still do).
-The lack of movement of air caused interior wall and ceiling damage, but we can forgive all this in the light of the magnificence of his creation.
+The lack of movement of air caused interior wall and ceiling damage.
+Nonetheless, we can forgive all this in the light of the magnificence of his creation.

 And the next question is: how much did all this cost?
 Built in the late thirties, Wright was given a budget of between $20,000 and $30,000.
 Any of you who have worked with architects know that this figure is only ever going to go skywards.
 Final cost? $155,000 (around $3.5m today).
 But, hell, it's only money.
 And to his credit Wright's fee was just $8,000.